 The solution lies in AI audience targeting and personalization in marketing that connect behavioral data with creative workflows.
 These systems reduce guesswork by scoring intent, segmenting dynamically, and adapting messages in real time.
-When paired with `CRM` and content automation, content marketing AI converts insights into tailored journeys at scale.
+When paired with CRM and content automation, content marketing AI converts insights into tailored journeys at scale.

 That shift matters because relevance drives engagement, and engagement drives measurable lift in conversions and retention.
 Picture a mid-market ecommerce brand that doubles email open rates after replacing static segments with predictive propensity scores and AI-led subject-line tests.